SimonSakurai/sthlm-backend-iot-lab/README.md

 3. create a mosquitto.conf file and add the generated certs
 4. create a docker-compose file to setup a container with a secure mosquitto broker

+Once keys and certs are generated and the MQTT broker runs in a docker container an easy way to test the flow is either by using mosquitto_sub/mosquitto_pub or by installing node red via docker  ```docker run -it -p 1880:1880 -v node_red_data:/data --name mynodered nodered/node-red``` and in the user interface add mqtt nodes with the client certs generated.

+### Azure IoT Hub

+To get started sending data to Azure IoT Hub a device need to be registered first.
+This can be done programmatically or in azure portal.
+A good suggestion to get started with is to install the[ vs code plugin](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-toolkit) for IoT Hub.
+Azure IoT Hub can use certifications just like in the example before (self signed etc) but one of the nice things with IoT Hub is the Sas (shared access signature).
+For a device it is possible by making a call to an API to create device unique sas to make it possible for a device to send device specific messages to IoT Hub.
+This is really nice when it comes to orchestrating multiple devices and automate device orchistration.
+By using the vs code plugin one can generate a sas within vs code and use that to configure a device to be able to send MQTT,HTTPS and AMQP messages.
+IoT Hub is a bit limited in how devices can send messages.
+To send a pure MQTT message the main topic setup needs to follow this structure: ```devices/{deviceId}/messages/events/``` and to recieve C2D (cloud to device messages) the device need to subscribe to topics with this structure: ```devices/sthlm-lab/messages/devicebound/#``` where  ```#``` is a wildcard for all within that subtopic.

+### AWS IoT Core

 ## Part 2 -